Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Reconstruction Results

 Simulated 2-D projection images, directly in reciprocal space, were generated from (\ref{eq:2Dmodel}).
-There are multiple possible sources for $\bar\vc$, including from atomic resolution coordinates from x-ray crystallography experiments, but few sources for $\mathbf{V}$.
-The values of $\bar\vc$ and $\mathbf{V}$ used in the simulation (``ground truth'') come from the {\heterosymstatistics} reconstruction results (Section~\ref{sec:results:HK97:experimental}).
+There are multiple sources of information from which $\bar\vc$ could be computed, including from atomic resolution coordinates from x-ray crystallography experiments.
+However, there are few sources of information from which $\mathbf{V}$ could be computed.
+The values of $\bar\vc$ and $\mathbf{V}$ used in the simulation (``ground truth'') come from the {\heterosymstatistics} reconstruction results from experimental images for HK97 (Section~\ref{sec:results:HK97:experimental}).
 Each of the 1200 images measures $100\times 100$ pixels with a pixel sampling interval of 5.52~{\AA}.
 The signal to noise ratio (SNR) is the ratio of the square of the Euclidean norm of the $100\times 100$ pixel noise-free image to the variance of the additive zero-mean Gaussian noise and has value 0.25.
 Examples of the simulated real-space 2-D images are shown in Figure~\ref{fig:simImages}.

 A reconstruction was computed using {\heterosymstatistics}.
 Concerning the performance in estimating the mean of the coefficients ($\bar{\vc}$), there are only 60 basis functions with $p=1$ and therefore only 60 coefficients with nonzero mean.
 A scatter plot of the nonzero coefficients is shown in Figure~\ref{fig:HK97:synthetic:scatterplot}(a).